Bamboozlerrl/Rule-Edits/README.md

     - (b) The group link was shared at least 5 minutes ago.
   - (5) Once a match has started the group leader will launch each game after a captain or majority of both teams indicates they are ready.
     - (a) A team must indicate they are ready within 3 minutes of the previous game, unless a break is requested.
-    - (b) A team may only have one break per match, this break may only last up to 5 minutes.
+    - (b) A team may only have one break per match, this break may only last up to 5 minutes and the break may be used before any game, including game 1.
-  - (6) Any team delaying a game by breaking these rules may receive a forfeit or deduction in standing points as penalty.
+  - (6) Any team delaying a game by breaking these rules may receive a forfeit, deduction in standing points or capture penalty at the CRC's discretion.
   - (7) If a game must be delayed for a CRC decision there will be no forfeiture due to delays.

 #### Section H - Voice Channels